nus-sps/modules.sp3176/Chapter 3/Quantum Mechanics.md

 $$

-We can make an educated assumption that the wavefunction outside the box must be zero such that Schrodinger's equation still holds\footnote{As physicists we sometimes just take infinity times zero to be zero.}
+We can make an educated assumption that the wavefunction outside the box must be zero such that Schrodinger's equation still holds[^5] (because $0=0$).
-(because $0=0$).
 This also gives us the boundary conditions of the
 problem:
+[^5]: As physicists we sometimes just take infinity times zero to be zero.
 <span id="piabBC1"></span>
 <span id="piabBC2"></span>
 $$